ctimmons/cs_wpf_property_generator/README.md

     Instead of XML or JSON, the configuration file is a rudimentary, bare-bones text file.
 The configuration file's extension doesn't matter.

-    The configuration file has five sections: namespace, classname, interfaces, properties, and outputfilename.
+    The configuration file has six sections: namespace, classname, interfaces, properties, outputfilename, and usings.
 The sections are separated by one or more blank lines, and all section names are case-insensitive.
 For example:

     ```
     # The order of the sections doesn't matter.